 As part of the whole school's curriculum at Dayboro State School, we provide age-appropriate personal development education that reinforces public health and safety messages; a broader puberty and relationships education program; and safe choices program.
-The whole school engages in the Life Education Program that promotes safe choices in different contexts.
+The whole school engages in the Life Education Program and teaches the Respectful Relationships program that promotes safe choices in different contexts.